maram-daas/Employee-healthcare-system/README.md

 - Appointment queue system for daily and next-day consultations
 - Employee record management using a linked list (add, update, delete, find)
 - Automatic scheduling of periodic and return-to-work medical consultations
-- saving/reading employees/consultations data from files for storage reasons.
+- Saving/reading employees/consultations data from files for storage reasons.
-- interactive menu interface
+- Interactive menu interface
 - Dynamic memory allocation and custom queue implementation.
-- cross-platform
+- Works on cross-platform

 ## What we used